Paul graduated from university in 1987. He has done a variety of jobs, including librarian and researcher. He currently lives in Florida.

-The death penalty is a difficult and emotive discussion topic for many people.
-Although it has been abolished in two thirds of the world's countries, it has a long history and is still used in many places, including many states in the USA.
+Capital punishment is a difficult and emotional topic for many.
+Although it has been abolished in two-thirds of the world's countries, it has a long history and is still used in many places, including many states in the USA.

 Death Penalty Pros

 - It deters criminals from committing serious crimes.
 Common sense tells us that the most frightening thing for a human being is to lose their life; therefore, the death penalty is the best deterrent when it comes to discouraging people from carrying out the worst crimes.

 - It is quick, painless, and humane.
 Methods of execution have gradually become more humane over the years, so the argument that the death penalty is cruel and unusual is not valid.

 - The legal system constantly evolves to maximize justice.
 That the legal system may make a wrong decision doesn’t mean that the death penalty is wrong.
 Every effort is made in the US to give death row prisoners opportunities to challenge the court's decisions.
 Modern methods of crime detection, such as DNA testing, also give greater certainty of guilt than existed in the past.

 - It appeases the victims or victims' families.
 The death penalty can provide families of victims with some closure, which may help them to deal with their suffering.

 - Without the death penalty, some criminals would continue to commit crimes.
 It deters prisoners who are already serving life sentences in jail from committing more serious offenses.

 - It is a cost-effective solution.
 The idea put forward by abolitionists that it costs more to execute someone than imprison them for life is simply not true, and there is plenty of evidence to show this.

 - Retribution is not the same as revenge.
 Retribution is a necessary part of the punishment process—without it, the friends and family of the victims, as well as the public in general, would not feel that justice had been served.